-The visual function in highly myopic patients tends to be more correlated with age than with the amount of myopia [80, 81].
-This suggests there are factors other than just the refractive error at play, and given the knowledge that choroidal thickness decreases with both age and myopia, a study was done to look at factors related to visual acuity in highly myopic eyes with no other evident pathology.
-Two groups of patients, one from New York and the other Japan, were evaluated separately and as a pooled group [79].
+Given the knowledge that choroidal thickness decreases with both age and myopia, a study was done to look at factors related to visual acuity in highly myopic eyes with no other evident pathology.
+Two groups of patients, one from New York and the other Japan, were evaluated separately and as a pooled group [77].
 Various features were measured in OCT scans by two masked readers.
 The only predictor of visual acuity, in each of the patient populations and in the pooled data, was the subfoveal choroidal thickness.
 The thinner the choroid, the less the acuity, although even patients with pronounced thinning of the choroid had what would seem like modest reductions in acuity.
 Of interest are measures of utility of vision, which show disproportionate loss with even mild changes in acuity.
-For example, the utility loss of an eye going from 20/20 to 20/40 is about the same as an eve going from 20/40 to 20/200.
+For example, the utility loss of an eye going from 20/20 to 20/40 is about the same as an eye going from 20/40 to 20/200.
+A study of 60 eyes of highly myopic patients without evidence of maculopathy found a negative correlation between visual acuity and macular choroidal thickness, subfoveal choroidal thickness, and photoreceptor/RPE aggregate thickness [78].
+A study of 37 highly myopic eyes as compared with 86 normal eyes found an inverse correlation between choroidal thickness and visual acuity [79].
+A case control study found axial length to be negatively correlated with visual acuity after adjusting for age.
+Addition of choroidal thickness did not cause a statistically significant change.
+In a study of 105 extremely high myopic subjects, choroidal thickness is inversely correlated with visual acuity, but following correction for spherical equivalent, among other things, the correlation was no longer significant [80].
+Note the biggest predictors for choroidal thickness are age and refractive error (or axial length).
+That means if these variables are included in a regression equation, adding choroidal thickness on top of that as a variable would then only evaluate the shared variance in the variable choroidal thickness and acuity that is not accounted for by the shared variance between choroidal thickness and age and refractive error.
+Using the same logic, jumping off of the Empire State Building is no more risky than jumping off of a chair, corrected for height.
+It may be possible to include all of the variables if the sample size is large enough to overcome the effects of mutual confounding, as with the Beijing Eye Study, which evaluated 3233 subjects and found best corrected visual acuity was inversely correlated with subfoveal choroidal thickness even after including age and axial length [81].

-In high myopia we are often impressed by the minority of patients with retinal detachment or choroidal neovascularization, because they have sudden loss of acuity.
+In high myopia, we are often impressed by the minority of patients with retinal detachment or choroidal neovascularization, because they have sudden loss of large amounts of visual acuity.
 Many patients with high myopia have lesser amounts of acuity loss that individually may not seem all that important.
-However the number of eyes involved is immense.
-By analogy in some areas of the world people have deficient intake of iodine.
+However, the number of eyes involved is immense.
+By analogy in some areas of the world, people have deficient intake of iodine.
 A small minority of people in those areas develop cretinism.
 A much larger proportion of people have a small decrease in mental function.
 The cretinism cases are vivid examples; these few people have lost a lot.
 From a societal standpoint, the many people losing a smaller amount is also important.

-9.13 Chorioretinal Atrophy in High Myopia
+10.13 Chorioretinal Atrophy in High Myopia